nizo/test/README.md

 ### How to start the local development server

 1. Run `npm start` in the project root folder
-2. Navigate to <localhost:8000> in your browser
+2. Navigate to [localhost:8000](localhost:8000) in your browser
+3. Gulp will watch for file changes and rebuild CSS/JS files as you change them as long as the npm start task is running
+4. Manual browser refreshes are currently needed

 ### Where are which files